DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 ## Introduction

 This document aims to get you started using the Datadog Cluster Agent.
 Refer to the [Datadog Cluster Agent | User Documentation](README.md) for more context about the Datadog Cluster agent.
-For more technical background, refer to the [Datadog Cluster Agent in Containerized environments](../../Dockerfiles/cluster-agent/README.md) documentation.
+For more technical background, refer to the [Datadog Cluster Agent technical documentation](../../Dockerfiles/cluster-agent/README.md) documentation.

 ## Step by step

-**Step 1** - The Datadog Cluster Agent (Datadog Cluster Agent) needs a proper RBAC to be up and running, first create its:
+**Step 1** - The Datadog Cluster Agent needs a proper RBAC to be up and running:

 * Service Account
 * Cluster Role
 * Cluster Role Binding

-Those can be found in the [Datadog Cluster Agent RBAC](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml).
+Review these manifests in the [Datadog Cluster Agent RBAC folder](../../Dockerfiles/manifests/cluster-agent/rbac/rbac-cluster-agent.yaml).

-**Step 2** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-cluster-agent.yaml` from the datadog-agent directory.
+**Step 2** - Run: `kubectl apply -f Dockerfiles/manifests/cluster-agent/rbac-cluster-agent.yaml` from the `datadog-agent` directory.

-**Step 3** - Depending on whether you are relying on a secret to secure the communication between the Node Agent and the Cluster Agent, either:
+**Step 3** - Depending on whether you are relying on a secret to secure the communication between the Datadog Agent and the Datadog Cluster Agent, either:

 * Create a secret
 * Set an environment variable